isalb729/ds-kv/report.md

 #### Operations
 Four client operations are provided: get, put, delete, dump.
 Dump is only used for debugging purpose which shows the data storage information of all servers.
 See `src/client/op` for more information.
 Get operation will ask master for address of data server and then send a get request to it.
 Put and delete operations work in similar way.
 Dump can be seen as advanced get operation.
+Each put or delete operation will be sent to standby node as well.
 Concurrent data accessing and strong consistency is supported.
+There is a read write lock for each data file.
 Data locks are file-level, which means operations on two keys stored in the same file will be sequential.
 This is more scalable than key-level lock and performs better than server-level lock.
 And more storage levels can help improve the performance.

 ### Practice